 The surname Goldsby was first found in Lincolnshire, where the name first appeared in written records in the early 13th century, such as the Assize Rolls of Lincolnshire, which list Ralph de Golkesbi as having lived there in 1202.

-Important Dates for the Goldsby family
+Early History of the Goldsby family

 This web page shows only a small excerpt of our Goldsby research.
 More information is included under the topic Early Goldsby History in all our PDF Extended History products and printed products wherever possible.